 Watch birds in an unspoiled scenery

 Whilst strolling along meadows dotted with vibrant wildflowers you can observe some impressive birds flying above the Romanian national parks.
 The Retezat National Park is part of the Important Bird Areas Network, with more than 120 nesting bird species, amongst which the rare golden eagle, the chaffinch, the pigmy owl and the scarlet rosefinch.
 In addition, there is a wide variety of butterflies gliding from flower to flower.
 Romania is also home to the black grouse, a rare species found in the Calimani Mountains, the cliff butterfly, the aquila and the mountain cock, all present in the Ceahlau National Park.

 But the true bird paradise of wildlife Romania is the Danube Delta.
+A trip here is on our list of recommended things to do when visiting Romania.
 Crossing more than 2800 km from its springs in the Black Forest, the Danube River forms an impressive delta right before reaching the Black Sea.
 From early spring to the end of August over 320 species of birds, of which 159 are migratory, native from 6 major ecoregions of the world, make this their home.
 Through the maze of narrow channels, reed islands and lakes surrounded by willows you will encounter a large variety of feathered creatures, including the Egyptian White Pelican, Glossy Ibises, Dalmatian Pelicans, Small Egrets, Ferruginous Ducks, Marsh Harriers, Red-footed Falcons and Pygmy Cormorants.

 As you can see, Romania is more than just quaint villages, impressive monasteries and medieval towns.
 Venture away from the main roads and you will be surprised.
 For a taste of wildlife Romania try one of our tours that focuses on unveiling this wonderful and majestic world to you!